Keen Johnson: Governor of Kentucky

 In the 1941 legislative session, Johnson vetoed a measure allowing the sale of alcoholic beverages to surrounding states, even those with laws forbidding alcohol sales.
 The bill was very popular, and was supported by many of the state's powerful special interests.
 It had passed the Kentucky House of Representatives by a vote of 84–0 and the Kentucky Senate by a vote of 31–3.
 After Johnson's veto, the House reversed itself, voting 86–3 to sustain the veto.

 In the 1942 legislative session, Johnson stressed the importance of allowing Kentucky cities to purchase and distribute power from the Tennessee Valley Authority.
 In an address to the Assembly, Johnson declared, "I have never had a stronger conviction on a question of public policy...
 The principle involved is as correct as the Ten Commandments."
 The Assembly passed the necessary legislation as Johnson requested.

 A major accomplishment of the Johnson administration was the passage of a legislative redistricting bill.
 Despite the fact that the U.S. Constitution requires redistricting after every decennial census, Kentucky's legislative districts had remained virtually unchanged between 1893 and 1941.
 He asked the 1942 legislative session to adjourn early so he could call a special session for the sole purpose of considering a redistricting bill.
 The legislators obliged, and passed a bill by the end of the special session.

+Various labor measures were also advocated by Johnson and passed during his time as governor, while state aid to education was increased and state hospitals were improved.

 Johnson took an active part in the Democratic gubernatorial primary in 1943.
 Among the candidates were Ben Kilgore, Rodes K. Myers, and J. Lyter Donaldson.
 Myers was Johnson's lieutenant governor, but he had turned on the administration.
 Johnson called him a carpetbagger from North Carolina, "a political adventurer", and "a phony farmer".
 He also ridiculed Kilgore, who had strong support from the Louisville Courier-Journal, the Rural Electric Association, and the Farm Bureau, by calling him a "Casanova".
 Donaldson, Johnson's former campaign manager, secured his support and the Democratic nomination.
 He was defeated in the general election by Republican Simeon Willis.